HortonworksUniversity/Security_Labs/README.md

 ![Image](https://raw.githubusercontent.com/HortonworksUniversity/Security_Labs/master/screenshots/putty.png)

 - Make sure to click "Save" on the session page before logging in
+- When connecting, it will prompt you for username.
+Enter `centos`

 ### To connect from Linux/MacOSX laptop